 According to the fourth verse of the eighth chapter of the Book of Genesis (Genesis 8:4), following the flood, Noah's Ark landed on the "mountains of Ararat".
 Ararat being the Hebrew name for Urartu, the predecessor kingdom of Armenia that existed in the Armenian plateau in the 9th–6th centuries BC.
 The traditional Armenian name for the mountain is Masis.

-Carved from the mountainside, you can see that all of it is one, seamlessly.
-It was founded on a spring arising in a cave which has been deemed sacred since pre-Christian Armenia, and was known as Ayrivank - the Monastery of the Cave - before it became Geghard Monastery.
+Carved seamlessly from the mountainside, it was founded on a spring arising in a cave which has been deemed sacred since pre-Christian Armenia, and was known as Ayrivank - the Monastery of the Cave - before it became Geghard Monastery.
 Geghard means spear, named after the spear that wounded Christ on the Cross, brought there by the Apostle Thaddeus.

-A group of girls praying in Sisavan Church in Sisian.
+A group of girls praying in Saint Gregory Sisavan Church in Sisian.

 Ojakh means hearth, but is used to mean home, and even family.
 In ancient times the ojakh, or tonir, was worshipped by Armenians - a symbol of the Sun.
 Armenians made their ojakhner in resemblance with the setting sun "going into the earth".
 The underground tonir, made of clay, was one of the first tools in Armenian cuisine, as an oven and as a thermal treatment tool.